U.K.’s top diplomat defends chaotic Afghan evacuation, citing intelligence failures

 Lawmakers on the committee, including those from Raab’s own Conservative Party, criticized the foreign secretary for not coordinating the evacuation with his counterparts in countries bordering Afghanistan.

-Raab essentially conceded he had not spoken with the foreign ministers of Pakistan or Afghanistan in the months leading up to the Taliban victory.
+Raab essentially conceded he had not spoken with the foreign ministers of Pakistan or Afghanistan in months leading up to the Taliban victory.

 He said he was headed to the region immediately to press neighboring countries to help Britain get its citizens home and bring out those who worked for the British government and military.